dgerabagi/data-curation-environment/flattened_repo.md

             const content = await vscode.workspace.fs.readFile(vscode.Uri.file(this.historyFilePath));
             return JSON.parse(Buffer.from(content).toString('utf-8'));
         } catch (error) {
-            Services.loggerService.warn("dce_history.json not found or is invalid.
-A new one will be created.");
             return { version: 1, cycles: [] };
         }
     }